nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. [Ensure](https://twallet.telangana.gov.in/TABiometric/data/Java%20Check.pdf) you have Java `11` or above installed in your Computer.

-2. If your Computer do not have Java `11`, obtain the installation package from [here](https://www.oracle.com/java/technologies/downloads/#java11) and follow the instructions [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html).
+2. If your computer does not have Java `11`, obtain the installation package from [here](https://www.oracle.com/java/technologies/downloads/#java11) and follow the instructions [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html).

-3. Download the latest `managera.jar` from [here](https://github.com/AY2122S1-CS2103T-T10-2/tp/releases).
+3. Download the latest release `managera.jar` from [here](https://github.com/AY2122S1-CS2103T-T10-2/tp/releases).

-4. Copy the Managera.jar to a new folder and that will be the _home folder_ for Managera.
+4. Copy `managera.jar` to a new folder which will act as the _home folder_ for Managera.

-5. Double-click the file to start the app.
+5. Double-click `managera.jar` to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window. <br>